LoyoYang/DeCoTa/README.md

 <br />

 ### Train your own model
-There are seven adaptation scenarios.
+There are seven adaptation scenarios in the DomainNet experiment.

 Specify the Source and Target domain by either